Abdulazeez007/Day-16-Setting-Up-Alerts-for-RDP-and-SSH-Brute-Force-Attacks-on-Windows-Server/README.md

 ### 1.2 Filter for RDP Failed Logins
 To narrow down the logs to only show activity from your Windows server, filter by the server’s name.

-In this case, I’m selecting **Phoenix-WIN-Phoenixrocks** as the server to monitor.
+In this case, I’m selecting **aurora-WIN-aurora** as the server to monitor.

 Now, since we’re looking for brute force attempts, let’s focus on Event ID 4625, which logs every failed login attempt.
 In the search bar, type the following query: